LFSCODE/AITurbo/README.md

 - Resubmit: Whether the job is submitted repeatedly, 0 means the job is submitted repeatedly, and 1 is the first submission

-- Predictability: Whether the job is predictable, 0 is predictable job, 1 is unpredictable job
+- Predictability: Whether the job is predictable, 0 means it is a predictable job, 1 means it is an unpredictable job

 # Distribution characteristics of jobs in the dataset.xlsx